spences10/scottspence.com/posts/2022/02/25/consolodate-chat-sources-for-use-in-obs/index.md

 inspect the css variables for each element you'd like to change.

-You can find the CSS variables in the `index.html` file inside the extracred folder for Social Stream.
+You can find the CSS variables in the `index.html` file inside the extracted folder for Social Stream.
 Find the variable you want to change, change it then use that in the browser.

 Example, instead of using the hosted version of the file, which is